-Whatever looks or sounds somehow in the message can be spoofed, be it a corporate dressing or technical framing.
+Whatever looks or sounds somehow in the message can be spoofed, be it corporate dressing or technical framing.
 Here are the most used spoofing techniques that phishing campaigns employ.

 Email Spoofing Attack

 Several parts of an email can be spoofed.
-First of all, it is a sender’s address.
+First of all, it is the sender’s address.
 Criminals mostly use addresses that resemble authentic ones either semantically or by appearance (for example, firstname.lastname@example.org or email@example.com instead of firstname.lastname@example.org.)
 For a more official look, crooks create good-looking letterheads that mimic the corporate style of the disguise companies.
 This is the peculiarity of email spoofing algorithms.